 Later articles in this guide will also provide some information on how to order from Luthiers or how to bargain in stores in the Middle East.

 Luthiers also make custom women’s size Ouds with a smaller bowl.
 There are also some factory made options for women size Ouds too.
 Details will be included under Oud Makers chapter.

 Turkish: low strings to high strings C#F#BEad - EA BEad – DABEad – DGBEad

 Iranian (Usually Five course) GADgc – FADgc – EADgc

 Did you enjoy reading this post?
-Get the latest tips & articles delivered to your email inbox! (plus you’ll get access to Lesson 1 of Oud for Guitarists for FREE.)
+Join the growing community of Oud enthusiasts and get the latest Oud tips delivered to your email inbox! (plus you’ll get access to Lesson 1 of Oud for Guitarists for FREE.)